knpuniversity/stripe/README.md

 php composer.phar install
 ```

-This will iteractively ask you for some settings - like `database_host`.
+This will interactively ask you for some settings - like `database_host`.
 Fill those in.
 If you make a mistake - just modify `app/config/parameters.yml`
 afterwards!